Alvinza/Alvinza/README.md

 ---

-⭐️ *“Code is like humor.
-When you have to explain it, it’s bad.”*
+⭐️ *“Great code is poetry that machines understand and humans enjoy.”*